BitlyTwiser/zlog/README.md

 <!-- timestamp = 08/17/1996 -->
 ```
 3. Change the nav bar and styles.css to customize the site for your needs
-4. Change the 404.html to be whatever you want
+4. Change the 404.html to be whatever you want (unless you love the totally awesome page that currently exists)